daydream05/gatsby-theme-contentful-portfolio/README.md

 # Gatsby Theme Gallery Contentful

-Show off your portoflio
+Show off your portoflio with style.

 ## What is it?
 This theme generates a pinterest-like portfolio gallery for your site.
-It creates a page
+It also creates a page for each of your projects.

 ## Features